 None of us alone have the knowledge, experience and resources to end centuries of racism or heal the pain and trauma that has resulted from the hate, prejudice and white privilege woven through our governmental and societal structures.
 It is going to take all of us speaking out, listening up, advocating, creating and joining together to pave a future that closes the racial divide and heals the wounds of oppression.

-We are presenting a two-part series entitled "All of Us.
+We presented a two-part series entitled "All of Us.
 Together.” in order to learn about the origins of systemic racism and steps that can be taken to advocate for change.

 Combating Racism: How To Be An Active Ally In A Society Plagued By Systemic Racism with Miaya Wright Allen & Emem Brown